fandulu/SsVGMM/README.md

   organization={IEEE}
 }

 This program can be easily understood from the demo.m file.
+A dynamic constraint is used in the variational inference, so that a semi-supervised learning can be performed.